bravecorvus/prometheus/SetUpEduroamOnPi.md

 Finally, restart the machine.
 At this point, you should see your machine as connected to eduroam

+If you are still stuck with no luck with connecting to eduroam, here is when the trial and error comes in.
+Basically, you will be editing 3 files:
+    /etc/network/interfaces
+    /etc/NetworkManager/NetworkManager.conf
+    /etc/wpa_supplicant/wpa_supplicant.conf

+So open them up using your favorite editor, then also have a spare Terminal open on the root user.

+Basically, using the picture I have down below, edit the various file settings.
+(Note: You should always create backup copies of any files before you edit them so you can replace the new one if it really screws up your settings)

+Every time you edit a file and save it, you will run the following command
+    systemctl daemon-reload
+    /etc/init.d/networking restart

 ## Fixing System Time

 After you restart there is just one more step.
 Because the Pi does not come with a built in internal clock, the system date/time values will be so off that you will not be able to connect to the internet.
 (Which means you can't connect to an NTP server to update your time)